 Between the Great Resignation, quiet quitting, and mass layoffs, there is a ton of uncertainty in the job market and economy right now.

-Over the last couple of weeks, we’ve seen companies like Meta, Twitter, Lyft, Coinbase, Shopify, Netflix, Microsoft, Robinhood, and others lay off thousands of employees.
+We’ve seen companies like Meta, Twitter, Lyft, Coinbase, Shopify, Netflix, Microsoft, Robinhood, and others lay off thousands of employees.
 Unfortunately, we’ll continue to see more companies follow suit throughout the rest of 2022.

 If your company has recently laid off employees or is planning on letting people go, managers should be conscious of how this will affect those who stay with the organization.
 These team members may have anxiety about their job security and the success of the company.
 They may also be afraid to take on the work of those who are gone, leading to burnout, low engagement, and underperformance.